How to Analyze Weekly Social Media Analytics

 Keep in mind you can set this automated reporting for multiple reports—so if there are multiple metrics you want to track, you can have reports on all of them emailed to you regularly.

-Larry Alton is a freelance writer who's articles have been featured in HuffingtonPost.comand Entrepreneur.com.
+About the Author: Larry Alton is a freelance writer whose articles have been featured in HuffingtonPost.com and Entrepreneur.com.